widdowquinn/Teaching-Data-Visualisation/PREPARATION.md

 * `ggplot` homepage: [http://ggplot.yhathq.com/](http://ggplot.yhathq.com/)

-### Install `bokeh`
+#### Install `bokeh`

-`bokeh` is an open-source library for building interactive web visualisations of data using only Python.
+`bokeh` is an open-source library ased on Hadley Wickham's Grammar of Graphics for building interactive web visualisations of data using only Python.

 ```
 pip install bokeh